GenesisAeon/unified-mandala/feedbackcodex.md

 - Added AutoTuningAgent for parameter search with budget guard.
 - Introduced DarkMatterFieldModel module with tests and synced advanced progress.
 - Implemented RealtimeResearchHub component for streaming retrieval hits and answers.
+- Added AnnotationsPanel component for realtime annotations and synced advanced progress.